agrosner/DBFlow/usage2/ListBasedQueries.md

 Feature rundown:
   1. `List` implementation of a Query
-  2. `FlowContentObserver`, only for the table that it corresponds to in its initial `ModelQueriable` query statement
+  2. `FlowContentObserver`, only for the table that it corresponds to in its initial `ModelQueriable` query statement.
+Mostly used for self refreshes.
   3. Transact changes to the query asynchronously (note that this refreshes itself every callback unless in a transaction state)
-  4. Self refreshes
-  5. Caching
+  5. Caching (almost same implementation as `FlowCursorList`)

 ### List Implementation